• Skip to main content

 Modern Lifecycle Policy

 In October 2019, Microsoft moved Dynamics GP onto its Modern Lifecycle support policy, which is the same support policy used for their cloud products like Dynamics 365.
 Under this policy, versions of Dynamics GP released after October 2019 will receive continuous support and servicing from Microsoft.
-This means Dynamics GP users will continue to receive support, hotfixes, feature updates, and tax updates well into the future.
+This means Dynamics GP users will continuously receive support, hotfixes, feature updates, and tax updates.
 Under the Modern Lifecycle policy, upgrades are provided more frequently and are smaller, more manageable, and less expensive than Dynamics GP upgrades were historically under the Fixed Lifecycle policy.

 Dynamics GP receives three updates a year that consist of tax, feature, and year-end updates as well as bug and quality fixes.
 These updates are typically released in June, October, and December each year.
 Under the Modern Lifecycle Support policy, GP customers must apply at least one update a year to remain current.
 By remaining current, customers remain eligible for hotfixes and updates from Microsoft and also avoid large, costly upgrades that can occur when waiting years between updates.